JackHengen/CS472-Class-Files/02-crypto-echo/questions.md

 **Hint:** Think about what happens to the encryption keys during a session and what TCP guarantees that UDP doesn't.

 ---

+TCP allows us to keep a persistent connection with a host or client.
+This means that we can keep data associated with the other side such as the cryptography keys.
+If UDP was used, each request would be a new connection.
+The client would remember the key it needs for the server, but the server wouldn't be able to store information per client unless it had some type of host ip to data mapping which would be extra as opposed to simply maintaining the state using TCP per connection.

 ## Question 2: Protocol Data Unit (PDU) Structure Design